 "Why?"
 I was ready to move into her small apartment overlooking Main Street.

 Ten minutes later I was back at Rockford's place.
 AK and he were playing African thumb piano.
-Nona was swaying to the rhythmic plinking.
+Nona swayed to the rhythmic plinking.
+Her long black hair sashaying across her spine.
 They laughed at my story.
-I didn't think that it was that funny and later I saw Dora on the back of a Harley.
+I didn't think that it was that funny and later that day we spotted Dora on the back of a Harley.
+Her old man was a tattooed bear biker.
+240 and 6-3.
+I kept my distance after that.

 Dora was always with her old man.
+I returned her gaze with a secret smile.

 AK and I dropped acid in July.
 We rocked out in the chicken shack.
 I played kazoo, Rockford strummed his guitar, and AK plunked out notes on his kalimba.
 Nona our muse was the dancing tambourine girl.
+He and I wanted her, as did every man in Woodstock.
+Nona was Rockford's for the moment.
+AK and I hated him for that possession.
+Neither of us were proud of that envy.

 That autumn Rockford and Nona moved back to the coast.
 Neither AK nor I returned to Woodstock in the following years.